 Informal practice

 Frail elders are frequently reminded of their limitations and dependency; mindfulness practices offer choice and control over one’s response to situations.
 Caregivers also often feel their life is out of their control.
 Using our breath as an anchor for our attention, we can choose to stay in the present moment, whether pleasant, unpleasant, or neutral.
 As one caregiver reported: I feel less anxious about stress than I formerly did.
 I now think about ‘riding the waves’ instead of getting anxious about them or ‘fighting’ the waves.
 I feel less responsible for my mother’s well-being.
+The first step for GCM’s interested in exploring and sharing mindfulness skills with the elders they work with is to learn more about meditation and yoga groups/classes in the community.
+Some assisted living communities have already integrated these non-traditional techniques for residents who are not particularly religious, but looking for alternative means to cope with stress.
+They become more resilient when dealing with multiple losses and show an increase in overall sense of well-being.

 One highlight of the incredible NAPGCM Conference in Albuquerque was Dennis McCullough’s introduction to “Slow Medicine.”
 The audience was moved by both the content and the inspiring presentation, mixing poetry and philosophy into a captivating whole.
 We came away from the conference wanting more.
 This interview continues the dialogue with Dr. McCullough.